-Avoid equipment damage.
-Use of improper fuel can seriously damage your engine.
-Engine damage resulting from the use of improper fuel is considered engine misuse and is not covered under the limited warranty.
+The use of improper fuel can cause serious damage to the engine.
+Damage resulting from the use of improper fuel is considered engine misuse and is not covered under the limited warranty.
+Use only the recommended fuel in the engine.